This page describes how to install and upgrade Allsky.

 ... more commands here

-• New host name, if not the default of allsky.
+• If the host name has never been changed you are asked to enter a new name - the default is allsky.
 If you have more than one Pi on the same network they must all have unique names.
 For example, if you have a test Pi you may want to call it allsky-test.

 Note that the default locale is en_GB.UTF-8 where the Pi is developed.

 • Adding swap space if needed.
-Swap space effectively increases the amount of memory your Pi has.
+This effectively increases the amount of memory your Pi has.
 Insufficient swap space is one of the leading causes of timelapse video creations problems.

 • Putting the ~/allsky/tmp directory in memory instead of on the disk.
 This directory holds temporary Allsky files and is where most Allsky files are initially written to.
 Putting the directory in memory significantly reduces the number of writes to the SD card, which increases its life.